nchePortfolio/cusProSe/docs/ihb_usage.md

 `info.log` is a log summary of the computation.
 The subdirectories `iter_i/` contain files obtained at each iteration and are described in section <a href="./ihb_introduction.html#outputs">Overall procedure</a>.

-### Output content from a directory with multiple fasta files used as input
+### Output from the generation of an HMM profile database
-The directory content generated from `inputs/` will be a list of subdirectories such as the output described above.
+The output directory generated from the [command run in the quick start examples](#build-an-hmm-profile-database) will be a list of subdirectories such as the output described above.
 You will find at its root the file `hmm_database.hmm`, a concatenation of the HMM profiles of protein domains used as inputs.

 <pre><b>iterhmmbuild_2021-03-02_12-39-38</b>
 ├── hmm_database.hmm